 Jubilee 2000 was becoming more influential and better organised having

-won the support of the churches, and the major charities and NGOs
+won the support of the churches, and international NGOs working

-working on poverty relief in the developing world.
-With this backing,
+on poverty relief in the developing world.
+With this backing, and catching

-and catching the mood of the time, Jubilee 2000 now started to make waves
+the mood of the time, Jubilee 2000 now started to make waves and at the

-70,000 supporters to form a human chain round the building where the annual
+to form a peaceful human chain round the building where the annual G8

 50 countries were presented to Clare Short, the UK International Development